 The meat, whatever it’s made of, needs to be fatty and fine.
-I used venison — a doe I shot in Oklahoma, thus this post — ground in a 4.5 mm die (fine in most home set-ups), with bacon ends to a ratio of 85 percent lean to 15 percent fat.
+I used venison — a doe I shot in Oklahoma, thus this post — ground in a 4.5 mm die (the “fine” die in most home set-ups), with beef fat, pork fat or bacon ends to a ratio of 85 percent lean to 15 percent fat.
 You can’t really go too much lower than this because the fat in the patty keeps it from sticking to the pan.
 Anything more than about 20 percent gets too fatty.

 These come together quickly, so have all your ingredients at the ready, and bang ’em out for your friends and family!